panda-lr/ban-stick/README.md

 Right-click a player with the **Ban Stick**, or use `/banmenu`, to open a full GUI menu for choosing a duration and reason —
 or simply **left-click** to instantly smite them with lightning and a permanent ban.

-No need to type long commands ever again — it’s fast, visual, and fun.
+No need to type long commands ever again — it's fast, visual, and fun.

 ---